mobizt/Firebase-ESP8266/src/README.md

 #### Add recipient's device registration token or instant ID token

-param **`deviceToken`** - Recipient's device registration token to addd that message will be sent to.
+param **`deviceToken`** - Recipient's device registration token to add that message will be sent to.

 ```C++
 void addDeviceToken(const String &deviceToken);